jianglanni/ECS150/Report.md

 # Project 1: SIMPLE SHELL
 ## Parsing
 First, we separate the output redirection (file name) with the rest of the cmd line by searching for ">" or ">>" in the original cmd line and replacing them with '\0' if they exist, then we set another pointer that points to the file name.
+If this very pointer points to an empty string, we call a "no output file" error.
+If it points to a string that does not contain a legal file name, we call a "mislocated output redirection" error.

 Next, we separate the commands connected by pipelining sign '|' by using **strtok()**.

 At last, we parse each command and save the arguments in its array by using **strtok()**.
+If there are no arguments or too many arguments, we call an error.

 ## Execute commands
 We use an infinite loop to keep processing incoming command lines.
 Commands except '*cd*' and '*exit*' will be executed in child processes due to potential output redirection.

 ### Builtin commands